-The common definition of bullying included in the 2016 Act should contribute to ensuring a consistent approach is taken across schools to tackling prejudice-based bullying.
+The common definition of bullying included in the 2016 Act contributes to ensuring a consistent approach is taken across schools to tackling prejudice-based bullying.

 We reiterate our recommendation that any duty placed on schools should include appropriate safeguards to encourage them to be open about reporting incidents of prejudice-based bullying.

-High-level leadership is essential to ensuring the consistent and robust implementation of policies and practices designed to address bullying, including bullying experienced by Section 75 groups.
+High-level leadership is essential to ensure the consistent and robust implementation of policies and practices designed to address bullying, including bullying experienced by Section 75 groups.

-We also consider that schools should proactively promote awareness of the existence, content and intent of the anti-bullying policy and procedure within the school; and respective roles, responsibilities and expected behaviours.
+We also consider that schools should proactively promote awareness of the existence, content and intent of the anti-bullying policy and procedure within the school and respective roles, responsibilities and expected behaviours.
+This awareness raising should extend to the families of pupils, and include signposting to relevant guidance.

 We have impressed upon the Department the need to ensure that equality and good relations are embedded within the curriculum, and that opportunities within it are used to draw attention to prejudice-based bullying and to encourage a greater understanding of and respect for pupils covered by the Section 75 grounds .
 This includes, for example, gender identity; ethnicity; and sexual orientation.